 Insolvent debtors were individuals unable to pay their debts.
 Only after 1861 could insolvent debtors apply for bankruptcy.

 3. Getting a search started

-The best place to start is to search the London Gazette, on The Gazette website, by name of bankrupt.
+The best place to start is to search the London Gazette, on The Gazette website, by name of bankrupt or insolvent debtor.
 This has notices published by officials to inform creditors about their proceedings.

 If you have found an entry in the London Gazette you can try looking for bankruptcy case files at the National Archives but only very few survive.